datenanfragen/website/content/en/donate.md

 * **What happens to my donation?**

-    We use your donation to pay our running expenses and to start new projects to advance data security in Europe according to [our constitution]({{< ref "verein/constitution" >}}).
-You can read about exactly where your money ended up going in our [yearly report]({{< ref "verein/transparency" >}}).
+    We use your donation to pay our running expenses and to start new projects to advance data security in Europe according to {{< link slug="verein/constitution" text="our constitution" >}}.
+You can read about exactly where your money ended up going in our {{< link slug="verein/transparency" text="yearly report" >}}.
 We are not allowed to earn any profit, so you can be sure that your donation ends up going to a good cause.

 * <a id="donation-receipt-howto"></a>**How do I get a receipt for my donation?**